White-tailed eagle: Interspecies predatory relationships

 As the largest eagle in the majority of its distribution, the white-tailed eagle is an apex predator in its range.
 In some areas it may compete with other large raptors, especially golden eagles.
 Relations between these two species are complex and variable.
 In Scotland, where both eagles have been reintroduced or re-established, competition is considerable.
-This is, in part, due to their diets being more similar here than elsewhere in their range, with both species preying heavily on rabbits and hares and being reliant on carrion all year round, whereas in most other areas both favor carrion mostly only in winter.
+This is, in part, due to their diets being more similar here than elsewhere in their range, with both species preying heavily on rabbits and hares and being reliant on carrion all year round, whereas in most other areas both favour carrion mostly only in winter.
 As much as 90% of their diets in Scotland can overlap.
 The white-tailed eagle elsewhere usually prefers fish and water birds.
 Another factor is the reintroduction of white-tailed eagles occurred after golden eagles had been re-established in Scotland and that some of the golden eagles began to nest beyond their usually rocky, mountainous habitats, in or near trees in coastal or near lowland wet areas historically occupied by white-tailed eagles.
 More territorial conflicts between the species have been recorded in the last few decades.
 Given appropriate healthy populations and ample habitat, as in Norway, the golden and white-tailed eagles are considerably segregated in nesting regions and direct competition is much milder.
 In spite of a size advantage for the white-tailed eagle, the golden eagle is reportedly "strongly dominant" over the white-tailed in food conflicts and, perhaps, in direct nesting competition.
 This is in part because of the swifter, more agile flight of golden eagles, as well as their greater overall aggression towards other raptors and perhaps due to their somewhat longer toes and larger talons, although there is little evidence that the golden and white-tailed eagles are notably different in strength.